 Future directions

 With prolonged survival of most patients with FL in the modern era, and with median PFS after frontline FL therapy and maintenance estimated to be approximately 10 years45, PFS is becoming an increasingly impractical endpoint in clinical trials.
 With EOI PET status predictive of both PFS and OS, it is appropriate that the Follicular Lymphoma Analysis of Surrogacy Hypothesis (FLASH) consortitium have begun analysing individual patient data from a few clinical trials to conduct a meta-analysis to evaluate EOI PET as a surrogate endpoint after firstline therapy, but a larger dataset is likely necessary.
 Such an analysis would be essential before EOI PET could be accepted by licensing agencies as an early surrogate endpoint beyond early phase trials to accelerate testing of novel approaches.
-Furthermore, given the propensity of novel agents to affect FDG uptake independently of cytoreduction, the correlation between PET-response and PFS would need to be validated for specific classes of drugs before relying on PET as the primary outcome measure.
+Furthermore, given the potential for novel agents to affect FDG uptake independently of cytoreduction, the correlation between PET-response and PFS would need to be validated for specific classes of drugs before relying on PET as the primary outcome measure.

 Testing of response-adapted approaches following CIT in FL will determine whether EOI PET can be used to guide subsequent therapy.42,43 This is particularly important in the current pandemic when the balance between the beneficial effects (improved PFS but not OS) and unwanted effects (increased susceptibility to infection) of continued therapy with anti-CD20 maintenance is being re-evaluated.
 In the meantime, while patients who fail to achieve a CMR have a sufficiently poor prognosis to warrant testing of PET-guided intensification of treatment, improvements in the positive predictive value of EOI PET imaging are needed.
 To this end, analysis of the characteristics of residual FDG uptake and outcomes in patients who fail to achieve CMR in the GALLIUM study is ongoing.
 Likewise, further studies are necessary to confirm if EOI PET status in the modern therapeutic era overrides the prognostic value of pre-treatment risk scores.
 Furthermore, if TMTV is confirmed to have prognostic value, standardisation and optimisation of TMTV measurement is required with software solutions for semi-automated measurements that will be suitable for everyday practice.
-Finally, if additional studies confirm the findings in GALLIUM that EOI PET and PCR-based EOI minimal residual disease (MRD) status are each independently predictive of outcome,46 this may create a platform for striving for both CMR and MRD negativity as a necessary first step in a potentially curative approach for younger patients with FL who might not otherwise achieve a “functional cure”.
+Finally, if additional studies confirm the findings in GALLIUM that EOI PET and PCR-based EOI minimal residual disease (MRD) status (with a clonal t(14;18) translocation and/or Ig variable domain rearrangement detectable in 75% of patients), are each independently predictive of outcome,46 this may create a platform for striving for both CMR and MRD negativity as a necessary first step in a potentially curative approach for younger patients with FL who might not otherwise achieve a “functional cure”.
+Improvements in MRD sensitivity and the evolution of next generation sequencing techniques using universal primers will advance circulating tumor (DNA as another biomarker in FL reflecting intratumor spatial heterogeneity.
+With harmonisation of techniques to detect the often-low levels of circulating tumor DNA found in FL and panel consensus this may in the future be combined with PET to enhance our prognostic modelling and response assessment for patients.

 Conclusion